 Workplace harassment occurs when someone in the workplace harasses, alarms or distresses another person with his or her behaviour.

-What Is Workplace Harassment
+What Constitutes Workplace Harassment

 shorter version of this video is available on YouTube.